Loading...

 How to consume Banana, Peanut Butter, Whole Wheat Bread without glucose spikes

-Add a source of protein such as a boiled egg or a small amount of cheese to your meal.
-This can help slow down the digestion and absorption of carbohydrates.
+Add a source of lean protein, such as a boiled egg or Greek yogurt, to your meal to help reduce the spike in blood glucose.

 Stay Hydrated